3 reasons to install software patches

 1. More features and improved functionality

 Software patches aren’t created strictly to address security flaws or subtle coding issues in the program’s background.
 Sometimes, these updates include new tools or features that improve the functionality of the product.
 Since you’re already paying for the software and its associated support, you may as well use the best version of the software available.
-Take two minutes, download the update, and get the most value for your software dollar.
+Take two minutes, download the software patch, and get the most value for your dollar.

 2. Better performance

 Have you ever used a program that took forever to load?
 What about a program that crashed on a routine basis?
-These are performance issues, and software developers create patches to improve performance all the time.
+These are performance issues, and software developers create software patches to improve performance all the time.

 3. Enhanced security